corvus-dotnet/Corvus.JsonSchema/README.md

 ### Serialization

-You use our `generatejsonschematypes` tool to generate code (on Windows, Linux or MacOS) from an existing JSON Schema document, and compile it in a standard dotnet assembly.
+You use our `generatejsonschematypes` tool to generate code (on Windows, Linux or MacOS) from an existing JSON Schema document, and compile it in a standard .NET assembly.

 The generated code provides object models for JSON Schema documents that give you rich, idiomatic C# types with strongly typed properties, pattern matching and efficient cast operations.

-You can operate directly over the JSON data, or mix-and-match building new JSON models from dotnet primitive types.
+You can operate directly over the JSON data, or mix-and-match building new JSON models from .NET primitive types.

 ```csharp
 string jsonText =